250+ Conversation Starters

 Animal, ethnic stereotype, or something more abstract?

-Just remember it can be any shape, size, and be made out of any combination of things.
+Just remember it can be any shape or size and be made out of any combination of things.

 Time to find out what kind of person they really are!

 Welcome to Groundhog Day, but now you get to pick.
-Also, there is no way out, infinite loop, but you can do whatever you want on each day.
+Also, there is no way out, an infinite loop, but you can do whatever you want each day.

 Put your Dante hat on and get to creating!